Fort York-Liberty Village in Toronto, Ontario — Central Canada (North America)

 Erected 2012 by Heritage Toronto.

 Location.
 43° 38.165′ N, 79° 24.321′ W. Marker is in Toronto, Ontario.
 It is in Fort York-Liberty Village.
-Marker is at the intersection of Fleet Street and Angelique Street, on the left when traveling west on Fleet Street.
+It is at the intersection of Fleet Street and Angelique Street, on the left when traveling west on Fleet Street.
 Touch for map.
 Marker is at or near this postal address: 651 Fleet St, Toronto ON M5V 4A2, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ben Dunkelman (about 180 meters away, measured in a direct line); The Battle of York 1813 (approx. 0.3 kilometers away); Well and Well House (approx. 0.3 kilometers away); Stone Magazine (approx. 0.3 kilometers away); North and South Soldiers' Barracks (approx. 0.3 kilometers away); Government House (approx. 0.3 kilometers away); Circular, or Government House, Battery (approx. 0.4 kilometers away); Officers' Brick Barracks and Mess Establishment (approx. 0.4 kilometers away).
+At least 8 other markers are within walking distance of this marker: Ben Dunkelman (about 180 meters away, measured in a direct line); The Battle of York 1813 (approx. 0.3 kilometers away); Well and Well House (approx. 0.3 kilometers away); Stone Magazine (approx. 0.3 kilometers away); North and South Soldiers' Barracks (approx. 0.3 kilometers away); Government House (approx. 0.3 kilometers away); Circular, or Government House, Battery (approx. 0.4 kilometers away); Officers' Brick Barracks and Mess Establishment (approx. 0.4 kilometers away).
 Touch for a list and map of all markers in Toronto.

 Also see . . .